 Purpose

-The following is a script to use to inform patients coming to any Penn State Health or Penn State College of Medicine location of COVID-19 safety processes.
-Study teams should call patients up to three days prior to the study visit.
-The message can be tailored based on the study participant.
+The following is a script to use to inform patients coming to any Penn State Health or Penn State College of Medicine location of in-person research safety procedures.
+Study teams should call patients, ideally no more than one day prior to the study visit.
+These screening records are not for research purposes and should not be kept with research data.

 Script